TEU Shipping : Meaning, Capacity & Containers

 FEU (Forty-foot Equivalent Unit):

-• Size: An FEU refers to a container that is 40 feet long, 8 feet wide, and 8 feet 6 inches high (approx. 12.2 meters long, 2.44 meters wide, and 2.59 meters high).
+• Size: A container that has a length of 40 feet and a width of 8 feet and with a height of 8 feet 6 inches is deemed an FEU.
+Approx: 12.2 meters in length, 2.44 meters in width and 2.59 meters in height.

 Comparison: